Exercises for Developing Foot and Ankle Stability

 Introducing dynamic movements into your routine allows the support muscles for the foot and ankle to engage and further improve stability and thusly, strength.
 One great exercise is called “reaches.”
 Stand on one leg and imagine you are in the center of a clock.
 Take your lifted leg and extend it towards the 12, 3, 6, and 9 o’clock positions without rotating at the hips.

 If you’re experiencing foot and ankle pain or mobility issues, the staff here at Orthopaedic Associates of St. Augustine can help.
-Our foot and ankle team includes board certified surgeons Kurtis Hort, MD, Sina Kasraeian, MD, and board certified podiatric physician Beth Pearce, DPM, creating one of the most specialized services in the area.
-Request an appointment online or call at (904) 825-0540 to make an appointment.
+Our foot and ankle team includes board certified surgeons Kurtis Hort, MD, and Sina Kasraeian, MD, Request an appointment online or call at (904) 825-0540 to make an appointment.